“,,,any of you who does not give up everything he has cannot be my disciple.”

 This hints at the distinction between those who would believe in him and those who would become disciples.
 The distinction is even more clearly stated later on, in Luke chapter 14, where Jesus lays out the requirements for discipleship:

 Large crowds were travelling with Jesus, and turning to them he said, “If anyone comes to me and does not hate his father and mother, his wife and children, his brothers and sisters – yes, even his own life – he cannot be my disciple.
 And anyone who does not carry his cross and follow me cannot be my disciple… any of you who does not give up everything he has cannot be my disciple.”

 To actually be a disciple of Jesus, he says we must renounce our normal family obligations and attachments, and in fact give up “everything” so that we may follow wherever he leads and do the work of the kingdom exclusively, or nearly so.
 This doesn’t mean we totally abandon our families – we are later told that the brothers of Jesus, and Peter and the other apostles all took believing wives along with them in their ministry travels.
-But a distinction is made between living an ordinary life with all of the normal family obligations and expectations, and living as a disciple where many of those things are abandoned or minimized in importance.
+But a distinction is made between living an ordinary life with all of the normal family obligations, and living as a disciple where many of those things are abandoned or minimized in importance.

 At the very least, a disciple must be prepared to walk away from “everything he has” if necessary – family, home, job, possessions.
 This was done by the Twelve, as Peter testified, “We have left everything to follow you!”
 (Mk.
 10:28)